QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^

 While the mailing lists are implemented as Google Group web forums, a Google account is in no way required, expected, or encouraged.
 Many discussants (including most members of the Qubes team) treat these lists as conventional `mailing lists <https://en.wikipedia.org/wiki/Electronic_mailing_list>`__, interacting with them solely through plain text email with `MUAs <https://en.wikipedia.org/wiki/Email_client>`__ like `Thunderbird <https://www.thunderbird.net/>`__ and `Mutt <https://www.mutt.org/>`__.
 The Google Groups service is just free infrastructure, and we :ref:`distrust the infrastructure <introduction/faq:what does it mean to "distrust the infrastructure"?>`.
 This is why, for example, we encourage discussants to use :doc:`Split GPG </user/security-in-qubes/split-gpg>` to sign all of their messages to the lists, but we do not endorse the use of these Google Groups as web forums.
-For that, we have a separate, dedicated `forum <#forum>`__.
+For that, we have a separate, dedicated :ref:`introduction/support:forum`.

 Mailing lists
 -------------